auriq/essentia_docs/source/tutorial/aqtools/aq_pp/the-benefit-of-using-aq_pp.rst

   aq_pp -f,+1 sales.csv -d s:date s:currency f:amount -cmb,+1 exchange.csv s:currency f:rate -var f:sum 0.0 -evlc 'sum' 'sum+(amount*rate)' -ovar -

-The AuriQ preprocessor is similar in spirit to AWK, but it simplifies many issues that are complex in ``awk``.
+The AuriQ preprocessor is similar in spirit to AWK, but it simplifies many issues.
 We'll detail the specifics in the rest of the documentation, but even without knowing all of the syntax, the intent of the command is fairly easy to discern.
 Instead of positional arguments, columns are named, therefore making an ``aq_pp`` command more human readable.
 Additionally, it is very fast, in fact an order of magnitude faster in this example.

+In the :doc:`aq_pp tutorial`
-In the `aq_pp Tutorial <http://vm146.auriq.net/documentation/source/tutorial/aqtools/aq_pp/aq_pp\ tutorial.html>`_ that follows, we will expand on how this and other Essentia tools can simplify and empower your data processing workflow.
+that follows, we will expand on how this and other Essentia tools can simplify and empower your data processing workflow.